 The bay beaches offer easy walking and most of the rest is moderate walking.
 Short sections of sandy beaches, cliff top tracks and a very small amount of road walking.

 For more detailed information including daily walk distances and times please download our Fact Sheet below.

-B&B, historic hotel and luxury resort.
+B&B, historic hotel and a resort.

 6 nights accommodation, 6 breakfasts, 3 lunches, 2 dinners, luggage transfers, vehicle transfers required for the itinerary, National Park fees, insulated lunch bag, maps, map case & info pack.